rishabhbhatt009/Interview-Preparation/Data Structure and Algorithm/Heap.md

 # Heap
 ---

-- Priority Queue != Head
+- Priority Queue != Heap
 - Priority Queue (abstract) while heap is an actual data structure
 - Heap is a Complete Binary Tree (CBT)
 - Every node is >= (max-heap) or <= (min-heap) its children